thinger-io/plugins/wika-pgw23-100/README.md

 ## Usage

-Begin sending uplink frames from the PEW‑1000.
+Begin sending uplink frames from the PGW-23-100.
 Devices and data buckets will be auto-provisioned in your Thinger.io account.

 This plugin also includes:

 - A prebuilt dashboard for data visualization.
+- Preconfigured data buckets for storing sensor readings.
 - Support for downlink commands to remotely configure the sensor.

 ## Features Overview

 -  **Wireless Protocols**:
     - LoRaWAN® for long-range communication.
-    - Bluetooth® for local configuration.
+    - NFC for easy device commissioning and configuration.

 -  **Sensor Capabilities**:
     - High-accuracy pressure and temperature measurement.